intj-t/intj-t/README.md

 It all started in 2001 when a Microsoft TV commercial mentioned 'age' it can be found on iSpotTV now and started to research immortality on my own until in 2011 I found the above link it has just been doctors competing with me until they know they cannnot live forever.

-### Founding of Microsoft

-<a href="https://bigthink.com/surprising-science/in-1973-an-mit-computer-predicted-the-end-of-civilization-so-far-its-on-target/">In 1973, an MIT computer predicted when civilization will end</a>

-### Moore's Law

-<a href="https://www.nature.com/articles/pj201764">In pursuit of Moore’s Law: polymer chemistry in action</a>

-<a href="https://journals.aps.org/pra/abstract/10.1103/PhysRevA.77.022104">Exponential complexity and ontological theories of quantum mechanics</a>

-### Higgs Boson

-<a href="https://www.sciencedirect.com/science/article/pii/S0370269315001768">Stabilizing the Higgs potential with a Z′</a>

-### Philosophy

-<a href="https://www.jstor.org/stable/4182026">An Interpretation of Zeno's Stadium Paradox</a>

 ### Neural Networks